brandon-rhodes/python-patterns/gang-of-four/iterator/index.rst

    3
    5

-The loop above has performed a series of three assignment statements ``prime = 2``, ``prime = 3``, and ``prime = 5``, running the indented block of code after each assignment.
+The above loop has performed a series of three assignment statements ``prime = 2``, ``prime = 3``, and ``prime = 5``, running the indented block of code after each assignment.
-The block can include the C-style loop control statements ``break`` to leave the loop early and ``continue`` to skip back to the top of the loop and move on to the next item.
+The block can include the C-style loop control statements ``break`` to leave the loop early and ``continue`` to skip back to the top of the loop.

-Because ``for`` is a repeated assignment statement, it has the same flexibility as Python’s normal ``=`` assignment operator: by listing several names separated by commas, you can upgrade from assigning a single name to unpacking a tuple.
+Because ``for`` is a repeated assignment statement, it has the same flexibility as Python’s normal ``=`` assignment operator: by listing several names separated by commas, you can upgrade from assigning a single name to unpacking a whole tuple.
 This lets you skip a separate unpacking step.

 .. testcode::

    elements = [('H', 1.008), ('He', 4.003), ('Li', 6.94)]

-   # You don’t need to assign to "tup" first
+   # You’re not limited to a single name like “tup”...
    for tup in elements:
        symbol, weight = tup
        print(symbol, weight)

-   # Instead, unpack right inside the "for" statement
+   # ...instead, unpack right inside the "for" statement
    for symbol, weight in elements:
        print(symbol, weight)